dazz/dazz.github.io_old/_posts/2013-06-05-bdd-without-behat.md

 ---
 layout: post
 category : php
-tagline: "When no management is around" tags : [testing, bdd, behat, architecture, tutorial]
+tagline: "When no business is around" tags : [testing, bdd, behat, architecture, tutorial]
 published: false
 excerpt: "How I came to use Behavoiur Driven Development without using BDD tool behat"